 thyroid, neurological or psychiatric disorders, and alcoholism, the report

 notes.
-When prescribing coumadin to elderly patients at high risk of falling,
+When prescribing Coumadin to elderly patients at high risk of falling,

 healthcare providers can instruct them to wear stable shoes, exercise